15shivabhagat/RubyOnRailsStarting/README.md

 Things you may want to cover:

-- User Show Page
+- User Index or Listing page
-    - Add users show page with profile pic and articles
+    - Build a users listing page wich shows all users of the app
+    - Clean up layout
+    - adding links to redirect or travel between page